Warwick-iGEM-2021/warwick-igem-2021.github.io/content/Planning.md

 Dr Sagona is a phage therapy specialist who we contacted about the possibility of using phages.
-We discovered that this would likely be too specific, as we would only be able to target one strain of carbapenem resistant bacteria.
-This would be of limited use in a hospital, due to the wide range of different carbapenem resistant _Enterobacteriaceae_.
+We discovered that this would likely be too specific, as we would only be able to target one strain of Carbapenem resistant bacteria.
+This would be of limited use in a hospital, due to the wide range of different Carbapenem resistant _Enterobacteriaceae_.

 {{< div_end >}}